U.N. Security Council strengthens sanctions against N. Korea

 The resolution set an upper limit on the North's coal exports at $400.9 million or 7.5 million tons per year, whichever is lower, starting on Jan.
 1. The measure is expected to cut the country's hard currency revenues by at least $700 million annually.

-Additional punitive measures have also been imposed, including a ban on exports of copper, nickel, silver and zinc that provide an additional $100 million per year.
+It also imposed additional punitive measures on Pyongyang, including a ban on exports of copper, nickel, silver and zinc that provide an additional $100 million per year, as well as on the sale of giant bronze statues mostly to African nations.

 "We highly evaluated Resolution 2321 adopted unanimously," Japanese Prime Minister Shinzo Abe said in a statement, adding that it "reflects the international community's intention to take tough measures that are in a completely different dimension" from past ones.